-If you are a newly published author but are experiencing less-than-stellar sales or a book launch that didn’t quite go as planned, you might want to give this a read and discover
+If you are a newly published author, but are experiencing less-than-stellar sales or a book launch that didn’t quite go as planned, here are some reasons why, and what you can do about it.

 5 Reasons Your Book Promotion Isn’t Working

 - You didn’t build your platform ahead of time.
-Many authors (and business folks too) think they can create a Facebook Page and come out of the gate with their “buy my stuff!” guns a’blazin and people will respond favorably.
-They think that social media is their platform to constantly toot their horn and sell their products.
+Many authors (and business folks too) think they can create a Facebook Page and come out of the gate with their “buy my stuff!” barrage of posts and updates, and people will respond favorably.
+That’s rarely the case.
+They also think that social media is their platform to constantly toot their horn and sell their products.
 They think that if they build a Facebook Page or blog, magically readers will come.
 All of the above is very far from the truth.
 The key is to take the time to create your social presence and build relationships FIRST.
 Once your Likers, Followers, Connections, and Fans have gotten to know you they are less likely to tune you out when “selling time” does come.
 Building relationships come FIRST, the selling will come later.

 NOTE: If #5 seems too forward for your liking, use the “spread the good news” tactic with your email list (ex: “I am so excited to share with my closest friends and family!”) angle instead.
 Please don’t consider this “bragging.”
 Consider it sharing special news, with people who are dear to you, in a very authentic and honest way.
 If you feel comfortable doing so, you can also encourage them to share with their friends, family, and connections.
 This my friends is leveraging.